pnezis/dotfiles/README.md

 port of the monokai theme for TextMate originally created by Wimer Hazenberg.
 * [Powerline](https://github.com/Lokaltog/vim-powerline) - The ultimate vim
 statusline utility.
+* [ZoomWin](https://github.com/vim-scripts/ZoomWin) - Zoom in/out of windows
+(toggle between one window and multi-window)

 > It is necessary to have `vim-gnome` installed for patched fonts.